katyriojas/magsteer/README.md

-This is a development folder for storing magnetic guidance files
+This is a development folder for storing and sharing magnetic guidance files